-The way we handle these mixtures is simply by placing some of our 50-50 medium/flow improver mix and the paint we want to use on the palette and mixing them a little bit to create the consistency we are looking for.
+We make these new colors simply by placing some of our 50-50 medium/flow improver mixture and the paint we want to use on the palette and mixing them a little bit to create the consistency we are looking for.

-Honestly no, at least not all of them, not with other alternatives for half the price out there that work better, like the Army Painter Speedpaint.
-However if you need them for a specific paint recipe or this is all you have access to, they will work.
+Honestly, no, at least not all of them, not with other alternatives for half the price out there that work better, like the Army Painter Speedpaint.
+However, they will work if you need them for a specific paint recipe or if this is all you have access to.

-GW contrast paint is too inconsistent and unpredictable to use across the whole range.
-It almost seems like these were initially supposed a different product entirely.
+Games Workshop Contrast Paint is too inconsistent and unpredictable to use across the whole range.
+It almost seems like these were initially supposed to be a different product entirely.

-Update: New Citadel Color Contrast, Shades & Spray Paints From GW
+Citadel Color Contrast, Shades & Spray Paints: Added In 2022

-Revealed on June 13th, 2022 new Citadel Contrast and colors paints are on the way There are a lot of new Citadel colors, however, we think a lot of folks were looking for something a bit different.
+Revealed on June 13th, 2022, new Citadel Contrast and colors paints are here!
+There are a lot of new Citadel colors; however, we think a lot of folks were looking for something a bit different.
 Still, if you love GW’s paints and contrast more specifically, this could be really good.